kubernetes/enhancements/keps/sig-storage/6011-controller-get-node-info/README.md

 ###### How can an operator determine if the feature is in use by workloads?

-Check for `csi.volume.kubernetes.io/nodeid` annotation on CSINode objects.
-If present, the driver is using the new flow.
+Check `spec.driverRegistrations` on CSINode objects.
+If the driver is listed, it is using the new flow.

 ###### How can someone using this feature know that it is working?